joannameilin/NEOSurveyorMission/README.md

 > .digest2_filter: trksubs formatted for optimal threshold filtering.
 Last column is titled "class."
 Class = 0 indicates NEO, class =  indicates MBA

 > .digest2_ml: trksubs formatted for machine learning models.
 Last column is titled "orbtype."
-Orbtype = 0 indicates NEO, orbtype = 1 indicates <BA
+Orbtype = 0 indicates NEO, orbtype = 1 indicates MBA

 This notebook also runs the optimal thresholds and machine learning code if needed and analyzes the results.
 Will print the number of NEOs mistaken as MBAs in the optimal thresholds and print ML results while saving ML confusion matrices to the user's desktop.